Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: An Analysis

 Alternatively, however, one may consider:

-\begin{theorem} There is an algorithm that can pre-process a sample of $s$ coordinates such that the point-in-subspace membership query can be answered in time $O(\log s)$ in the worst case.
-The expected run-time of the pre-processing is $O(s^{r+\epsilon}), \epsilon \ge 0$, where the expectation is with respect to the random behaviour of the algorithm, and remains valid for any input. \end{theorem}
+\begin{thm} There is an algorithm that can pre-process a sample of $s$ coordinates such that the point-in-subspace membership query can be answered in time $O(\log s)$ in the worst case.
+The expected run-time of the pre-processing is $O(s^{r+\epsilon}), \epsilon \ge 0$, where the expectation is with respect to the random behaviour of the algorithm, and remains valid for any input. \end{thm}

 \begin{proof} \emph{(Sketch)} \; Notice that one can replace the test of feasibility of a linear program $P$ with a point-location problem in a hyperplane arrangement.
-We refer to \cite{deBerg2000,stanley2004} for a very good introduction to hyperplane arrangements, but to provide an elementary intuition: An alternative geometric view of Algorithm \ref{alg:SPC} is that we have a subspace $P \subseteq \R^s$, initialise it to $P = \R^s$ in Line \ref{line:init}, and then intersect it with hyperplanes on Lines \ref{constraint1}--\ref{constraint2}.
+We refer to \cite{deBerg2000,stanley2004} for a very good introduction to hyperplane arrangements, but to provide an elementary intuition: An alternative geometric view of Algorithm \ref{alg:SPC} is that we have a subspace $P \subseteq \R^s$, initialise $P = \R^s$ in Line \ref{line:init}, and then intersect it with hyperplanes on Lines \ref{constraint1}--\ref{constraint2}.
 Equally well, one may consider a hyper-plane arrangement $P$, initialise it to an empty set in Line \ref{line:init}, and then add hyperplanes on Lines \ref{constraint1}--\ref{constraint2}.
 Our goal is not to optimise a linear function over $P$, but rather to decide whether there exists a point within $P$, the intersection of the hyperplanes, which corresponds to one cell of the arrangement.
 The actual result follows from the work of \cite{Clarkson1986,Clarkson1987} on hyperplane arrangements. \end{proof}

-While we do not necessarily advocate the use of the algorithm of \cite{Clarkson1987} in ``pedestrian'' applications, there may be large-scale use cases, where the asymptotics do matter and the sampling of the coordinates may be reused.
+While the use of solver-generator \cite{mattingley2010real,mattingley2012cvxgen} may be preferrable in many IoT applications, there may be large-scale use cases, where the asymptote of the run-time of the algorithm of \cite{Clarkson1987} does matter and the sampling of the coordinates may be reused.